Approved cabin bag

 Southwest does not specify a weight limit, but you must be able to lift your carry-on bags without assistance.

 Yes – in fact, they are only allowed in carry-on luggage, per Federal Aviation Administration regulations.
-Spare lithium batteries used for portable electronic devices and cigarette lighters must be removed from checked or gate-checked baggage and carried onboard the aircraft.
+Spare lithium batteries used for portable electronic devices and electronic cigarettes or vaping devices must be removed from checked or gate-checked baggage and carried onboard the aircraft.
 Because of the potential to generate heat and cause a fire, such items are strictly forbidden in checked baggage and must be transported in carry-on baggage only.

 blane-bachelor-travel-expert

-Southwest has arguably the most generous baggage policy in commercial aviation, with two free checked bags per ticketed passenger.
+Southwest’s baggage policy now varies by fare type and traveler status, with some passengers still eligible for free checked bags.
 This is great incentive to forgo the overhead bin battle altogether and just bring a personal item for your flight.

 If you decide to gate check a stroller or car seat, keep in mind that these items fall under what’s known as a limited release of liability.
 This is part of the fine print of Southwest’s contract of carriage, and it essentially means that the airline is not responsible if those items are damaged.